sagiegurari/cargo-make/docs/_includes/content.md

 <a name="usage-env-task"></a>
 #### Task

-Environmental variables can be set in the scope of the task and will be merged (and reordered) with the global environment when that task gets executed.
+Environmental variables can be set in the scope of the task and will be merged with the global environment when that task gets executed.
 This means that the evaluation of environmental variables takes place after all dependencies have run but before the task itself will run.

+> **Note:** Reordering of task variables with global variables will **not** take place, tasks will simply overwrite previously declared variables.

+> **Note:** Variables are **not** cleaned up after execution, meaning that tasks following after the executed task will take over the variables set by the previous task.

 `cargo-make` supports the same capabilities outlined for global configuration on a individual task level.